AY2324S2-CS2113-F15-2/tp/docs/DeveloperGuide.md

 ## Appendix E: Instructions for manual testing

 {Give instructions on how to do a manual product testing e.g., how to load sample data to be used for testing}

+### Adding sleep entries
+1. Test case: `sleep add 7 d/2024-04-15`

+    Expected: sleep entry is added to the sleep list.

+2. Test case: `sleep add 7 d/20-04-15`

+   Expected: No sleep entry is added to the sleep list.
+Error details shown in message.

+3. Test case: `sleep add 25 d/20-04-15`

+   Expected: No sleep entry is added to the sleep list.
+Error details shown in message.

+### Listing sleep entries
+1. Prerequisites: Sleep data has already been added into sleep list.
+2. Test case: `sleep list`

+    Expected: List of sleep data is displayed.

+### Deleting a sleep entry
+1. Prerequisites: Sleep data has already been added into sleep list.
+2. Test case: `sleep list`, followed by `delete 1`
+    Expected: Sleep entry with `SLEEPID` 1 is deleted from list.
+3. Test case: `sleep list`, followed by `delete -1`
+    Expected: No sleep entry deleted.
+Error details shown in message.